- PhD, Political Science, MIT

 - Research interests: Intelligence, Strategy, Foreign Policy

-Chaos in the Liberal Order: The Trump Presidency and International Politics in the 21st Century, co-editor (Columbia University Press, forthcoming in 2018).
+Chaos in the Liberal Order: The Trump Presidency and International Politics in the 21st Century, co-editor (Columbia University Press, 2018).

 Fixing the Facts: National Security and the Politics of Intelligence (Cornell University Press, 2011).
 Winner of the Furniss Award and the International Security Studies Book Award (International Studies Association).

 "Strategy and the Surge," in Engel et al, The Last Card: Inside George W. Bush's Decision to Surge in Iraq (Cornell University Press, 2019).

 "Does the Internet Need a Hegemon?" with Tyler Moore, Journal of Global Security Studies, Vol. 2, No. 3 (2017).